How Do Wildlife Survive the Winter?

 Do you ever wonder how the tiny Anna’s Hummingbird is able to survive the harsh Central Oregon winters or how our local rodents last several months without any fresh greens to eat?
 The answer is that their bodies undergo short- or long-term physiological changes to help them persist through periods of unfavorable conditions like cold weather and minimal food availability.
 These strategies of survival are referred to as torpor and hibernation, respectively.

 It is a common misconception that hibernation is an extended period of sleep.
 In actuality, hibernation can range from periods of very minimal activity, including a slowed heartbeat, pace of breathing, and decreased internal body temperatures, to intermittent bouts of activity and “awakeness”.
+For example, black bears will gorge themselves during the late summer and fall in order to store up their fat reserves.
+Once they’re nice and fat, they will go into a type of hibernation where they slow down their metabolic rate and wait out the winter in a den.
+They will wake up and have minimal activity during this dormancy, but rely largely on this “slow period” to survive the winter.
 Interestingly, hibernation is not just a strategy for overcoming cold winter temperatures.
 In other parts of the world, tropical mammalian species undergo hibernation to survive the dry seasons that produce less food.

-Torpor, on the other hand, is a similar but often shorter-term phenomenon than hibernation.
+Other Central Oregon wildlife also will go into a dormant state as the weather starts to change known as torpor.
+Torpor is a similar but often shorter-term phenomenon than hibernation.
 Like hibernation, torpid individuals experience a decreased metabolic rate and lowered body temperature.
 Animals in torpor also temporarily stop eating and defecating (McGuire et al. 2010).
 When torpor lasts for more than 24 hours, the condition of inactivity is considered hibernation (Wilsterman et al. 2019).
-Torpor is common in hummingbirds and nightjars like poorwills and nighthawks.
+Torpor is common in nightjars like poorwills and nighthawks.
+Hummingbirds will also enter a state of torpor where they slow down their metabolism and respiration rate for shorter periods of time to help conserve energy.
+Read more about the adaptations hummingbirds have to survive the winter on our blog post What Happens to Hummingbirds in the Winter?.

-Some wildlife don’t undergo hibernation or torpor to survive the winter, but instead leave their breeding grounds altogether when conditions deteriorate.
+Some wildlife don’t undergo hibernation, torpor, or brumation to survive the winter, but instead leave their breeding grounds altogether when conditions deteriorate.
 This strategy is called migration, and can range from extremely long-distance journeys to shorter, irruptive movements across the landscape.
 Wildlife can migrate from north to south and even along elevational gradients depending on resource availability.
 Wildlife such as Osprey and Swainson’s Hawks are examples of migratory species in Central Oregon.
+Many other bird species and even some butterfly species will also head south in search of warmer weather.
+Some travel as far as South America to avoid getting caught up in a snowstorm.

+Between migrating, hibernating, storing up food, and growing a warm, furry coat, Central Oregon wildlife are well equipped for winter.
+If you want to help out wildlife during this harsh season, the best thing you can do for them is give them space.
+Wildlife can easily become stressed out and waste energy trying to avoid human activity and disturbances.
 If you come across an animal that appears especially lethargic, unresponsive or even dead, consider if the individual might be torpid!
 Hummingbirds, for example, can look injured or deceased while in torpor because they often hang upside down from a bird feeder or branch while in this state.
-If you are ever unsure if an animal might need assistance, we encourage you to reach out to your local wildlife professional for guidance.
+If you are worried an animal is sick or injured, call our wildlife hotline at (541) 241-8680.

 Works Cited: